 A member may receive rural duty extension incentive pay for a maximum of 5 years at any one location.
-Rural duty extension incentive pay received by a member prior to the effective date of this Agreement will not count towards this five-year cap.

 If a geographic differential study changes the geographic differential in an affected area, the parties agree to negotiate the effects.

 12.05 - CSO Transfers